Red-Hat-Developer-Games/quarkus-challenge/README.md

 Now you are set!
 Depending on the implementation that you have chosen, Hibernate ORM with Panache or Quarkus Spring extensions, add the corresponding dependencies to the `pom.xml` and start coding the Library Application!

 ## Packaging and run the application
 The application is packaged using `./mvnw package`.
-Check the information in the `README.md` file that will help you with some basic commands.
+If you used the suggested command in the `Bootstrapping the project` section, you should have a `README.md` file that will help you with some basic commands.

 ## Containerization and deployment in OpenShift
 In the second part of the challenge, once the Quarkus Application is coded and is accepting requests locally (or in the CodeReady Workspaces environment) , you should package it and deploy it to the provided the OpenShift Cluster.